IceLitty/TACZ/readme.md

 - Config `tacz-pre.toml` is not working
 - Missing lag compensation, because `ServerPlayer` is no longer has latency counter cache.
   - In class `com.tacz.guns.util.HitboxHelper.getFixedBoundingBox`
+- Craft recipe in smith table will not accept part of nbt tags and must be equals, because in lib code is use equals between tags, may caused by Unit tag?
+  - `net.neoforged.neoforge.common.crafting.DataComponentIngredient.test`
+  - `net.minecraft.core.component.DataComponentPredicate.test(net.minecraft.core.component.DataComponentMap)`
+  - `net.minecraft.world.item.component.CustomData.equals`
+- Scope render works in wrong way, so remove mask and UI to prevent black screen in normal render or iris shader.
+  - `com.tacz.guns.client.model.BedrockAttachmentModel.renderScope`
 -

 ## TODO